This simple baked apples recipe is gluten-free and refined sugar-free. Simple to prepare and delicious eaten as breakfast or dessert!

 Look for the BC Tree Fruits sticker on more than 12 different varieties of apples including Granny Smith, Red Delicious and Fuji, and check out their website for more information on how to enjoy their apples!

 - they are so much easier to prep than apple crisp (you don’t even need to peel your apples!)

 - you can use a variety of apples

 - you can serve them as breakfast or dessert

 Sometimes I discover a new recipe and really wonder why it has taken me so long to try it!
-This healthy baked apples recipe is my newest discovery and I’m obsessed.
+These baked apples are my newest discovery and I’m obsessed.

 They are similar to apple crisp, but so much easier to prepare.
-We enjoyed this healthy baked apples recipe as a meal prep breakfast, and also for dessert.
+We enjoyed these baked apples as a meal prep breakfast, and also for dessert.
 You can even add them to your meal prep routine!